Selecting Team GB: What Our HPR Hot List Can Tell Us Ahead of the Europeans

 Cola has had just one international run this year — a top-10 finish at Badminton earning him an 89 HPR.
 With that being his only outing so far, all eyes will be on what his plan is heading into the Europeans.
 He’s undoubtedly a horse with championship credentials, but with stablemate Its Cooley Time’s recent win and standout 102 HPR, Cola might have a bit of competition for the spotlight.

 Rehy DJ's fifteenth place at Thorseby was good enough for an 89 HPR.
-Having been the fourth rider on the three-man Olympic team, Yas must be determined to ride at the Europeans this year.
-With previous HPR's into the 100s, they haven't quite hit the top of their form this year.
-But you know what they say about peaking too early...
+Having been the travelling reserve for Paris, Yas will be determined to ride at the Europeans this year.
+With previous HPR's into the 100s (101 at Alnwick CCI4*-S 2022, 100 at Luhmuhlen CCI5*-L 2023) 10, this combination will be relying on previous form to be good enough for the call up.

 📣 Stay in the Loop on All Things Eventing